America's Court with Judge Ross

 America's Court with Judge Ross is an American syndicated court show produced by Allen Media Group (AMG).
 The program features former Los Angeles County Superior Court Judge Kevin A. Ross presiding over nontraditional/dramatized small claims court cases.
 Retired Los Angeles County Sheriff's Department Captain Bruce Thomas serves as the show's bailiff.
 Nominated for a Daytime Emmy Award in 2012 and 2025 for Outstanding Legal/Courtroom Program, the series currently films in Culver City, California.

 Production

-On October 14, 2009, it was announced that America's Court would launch on broadcast and cable stations.
-It subsequently debuted September 20, 2010.
-Aside from Access Hollywood Live, it is the only daytime program remaining from the 2010–11 season of freshman syndicated shows.
+On October 14, 2009, it was announced that America's Court would launch on broadcast stations.
+It subsequently debuted September 20, 2010, and is the only daytime program remaining from the 2010–11 season of freshman syndicated shows.
 On February 26, 2014, America's Court was renewed through the 2015–16 season.
-On September 14, 2020, the series received a seven-year renewal commitment.
+On September 14, 2020, the series received a seven-year commitment.

 By the 2025–26 television season, America's Court had made it to its 16th season.
-This makes Kevin Ross the second longest-serving African American and Black court show arbitrator after Judge Greg Mathis, whose Judge Mathis series ran for 24 seasons.
+This makes Kevin Ross the second longest-serving, consecutive African American and Black court show arbitrator after Judge Greg Mathis, whose Judge Mathis series ran for 24 uninterrupted seasons.